Change Password

 Modularity

-The concept of modularity is explained in the Louvain algorithm.
-The Leiden algorithm introduced a new resolution parameter γ (gamma) into the modularity formula:
+The concept of modularity, as explained in the Louvain algorithm, is also used in the Leiden algorithm.
+However, Leiden introduces a new resolution parameter γ (gamma) into the modularity formula:

-• When 0 < γ < 1, it leads to fewer, larger and less well-connected communities.
+• When 0 < γ < 1, it favors fewer and larger communities that may be less densely connected internally.

 Leiden

-When the Leiden algorithm starts, each node is in its own community.
-Then algorithm iteratively runs through passes, and each pass is made of three phases:
+When the Leiden algorithm starts, each node is placed in its own community.
+The algorithm then iteratively proceeds through passes, each consisting of three phases:

 First Phase: Fast Modularity Optimization

-In the first phase of Louvain, it keeps visiting all nodes in the graph until no node movements can increase the modularity.
-The Leiden algorithm takes a more efficient approach.
-It only visits all nodes once, afterwards it only visits nodes whose neighborhood has changed.
+In the first phase of Louvain, the algorithm repeatedly visits all nodes in the graph until no further node movements can increase the modularity.
+The Leiden algorithm improves efficiency by only visiting all nodes once initially, and afterwards, only revisiting nodes whose neighborhoods have changed.

-To do that, the Leiden algorithm maintains a queue, initializes it by adding all nodes in the graph in a random order, then repeats the following steps until the queue is empty:
+To achieve this, the Leiden algorithm maintains a queue, initializes it with all nodes in the graph in a random order, then repeats the following steps until the queue is empty:

 • Remove the first node v from the front of the queue.

-• Reassign node v to a different community C which has the maximum gain of modularity (ΔQ) or keep v in its original community if there is no positive gain.
+• Reassign node v to a different community C that provides the maximum gain of modularity (ΔQ), or keep v in its current community if there is no positive gain.

 Second Phase: Refinement

-This phase gets a refined partition Prefined of P that is produced from the first phase.
-Prefined is initially set to a singleton partition, in which each node in the original or aggregate graph is in its own community.
-Then it refines each community C ∈ P as follows.
+This phase produces a refined partition Prefined based on the partition P obtained from the first phase.
+Initially, Prefined is set as a singleton partition, where each node—either from the original graph or the aggregated graph—is placed in its own community.
+Then, each community C ∈ P is refined individually as follows:

 1. Find each node v ∈ C that is well-connected within C by this formula: